Mission, Vision, and Goals

 Graduates will render service in the spirit of compassion and self-refraining love demonstrated by Christ in His ministry on earth, recognizing the privilege of serving others regardless of race, ethnicity, gender, religion, age, marital status, disabilities, or socioeconomic status.

-The Union College PA program will accomplish its goals within or in excess of the accepted standards for the education of physician assistants as outlined by the document "Accreditation Standards For Physician Assistant Education," published by the Accreditation Review Commission on Education for the Physician Assistant, Inc. Our success in meeting these goals is evidenced by the program PANCE pass rates, as well as feedback from graduates and their employers (see PANCE Results).
+The Union College PA program will accomplish its goals within or in excess of the accepted standards for the education of PAs, as outlined by the document "Accreditation Standards For Physician Assistant Education," published by the Accreditation Review Commission on Education for the Physician Assistant, Inc. Our success in meeting these goals is evidenced by the program PANCE pass rates, as well as feedback from graduates and their employers (see PANCE Results).